 At first, I had two or three passwords memorized.
-I reused them but split between sensitive (banking, shopping, email) and non-sensitive (forums, some social media, etc).
+I reused them but split them between sensitive (banking, shopping, email) and non-sensitive (forums, some social media, etc.).

 This was the WRONG approach.

-Your memory will fail you or data breaches at multiple companies will.
+Your memory will fail you, or data breaches at multiple companies will.
 Passwords need are static pieces of information that need to be kept in static, unchanging storage.
 Our brains are constantly rewiring and moving data around.
-This is not a good place to keep more than a couple of passwords.
+This is not a good place to store more than a couple of passwords.

 The letter ‘L’ is for ‘Limit’.
 Try to limit the passwords you have in your brain to one or two at most.

-Generally, we as humans are horrible at creating complex passwords, but for the purpose of password management, we do need one master password that you can remember.
+Generally, we humans are horrible at creating complex passwords, but for password management, we do need one master password that you can remember.

-Here is how to create a unqiue password for your password manager (with an example):
+Here is how to create a unique password for your password manager (with an example):

 - Grab a pencil with an eraser.

-- Find a piece of paper that you’ll tear up and throw away soon.
+- Find a piece of paper you’ll tear up and throw away soon.

-- Write down a passphrase sentence with 10-15 words and including some numbers.
+- Write down a passphrase sentence with 10-15 words, including some numbers.

 Every morning at 7am, I wake our two kids and make them breakfast.